-survey--that is, as Air Force installations' maturity increased, they more frequently reported doing TQM activities.
-For example, 54 percent of the combined Phase 1 and Phase 2 installations provided training in TQM tools for employees, whereas 96 percent of the combined Phase 4 and Phase 5 organizations provided such training.

 BENEFITS OF TOM

 We considered benefits in two ways: (1) effect on external customers as reflected by overall organizational performance and (2) effect on internal customers as reflected by internal operating conditions.
-We asked respondents to assess TQM's effect on organizational performance in terms of productivity, reductions in costs, quality of products and services, overall service to customers, customer satisfaction, and timeliness.
-To depict the overall impact, we developed an index that is the average of responses to our questions on the degree of impact.
-Figure 4 compares Air Force and total federal responses and shows that 67 percent of the Air Force installations reported positive benefits, very few saw negatives to TQM, and 28 percent felt it was too soon to judge benefits.
-These results are similar to the overall survey results.
+We asked respondents to assess TQM's effect on organizational performance in terms of productivity, reductions in costs, quality of products and services, overall service to customers, customer satisfaction, and timeliness. depict the overall impact, we developed an index that is the average of responses to our questions on the degree of impact.
+Figure 4 compares Treasury and total federal responses and shows that 72 percent of the Treasury installations reported positive benefits, very few saw either no impact or a somewhat negative impact from TQM, and 22 percent felt it was too soon to judge benefits.
+These results were similar to the overall federal survey results, although Treasury respondents indicated higher benefits than the total federal survey.

 Figure 4: Impact of TOM on Performance

 100 Percent of respondents

-Total federal installations Department of the Air Force
+Total federal installations

+Department of the Treasury

 Reported benefits increased as maturity increased.
 We compared the composite index of responses on external benefits with maturity phases and learned that more mature installations reported greater benefits.
-Figure 5 shows, by maturity phase, the percentage of total federal respondents and the Air Force respondents reporting somewhat positive to very positive benefits.
-Except for Phase 1, we found Air Force results to be very similar to total federal results.
+Figure 5 shows, by maturity phase, the percentage of total federal respondents and the Treasury respondents reporting somewhat to very positive benefits.
+We found Treasury results were very similar to total federal results.

 Figure 5: Respondents Reporting Increased Organizational Performance

 For internal operating conditions, we asked the installations to identify the impact of TQM on each of 13 internal operating conditions, such as communications and labor-management relations.
 To illustrate the benefits, we developed an index in the same manner as for the organizational performance indicators.
-Figure 6 compares the Air Force and total federal responses and once again shows that Air Force installations generally reported about the same benefits as the total of all surveyed federal installations.
-Figure 6: Extent of Positive Impact on Internal Operating Conditions